mchevalier2/crestr/README.md

 > limited.
 If you notice any bug, or if you would like to see some
 > specific functions implemented, feel free to contact me at
 > <a href="mailto:chevalier.manuel@gmail.com" class="email">chevalier.manuel@gmail.com</a>.
-> I will try to limit as much as possible changing existing functions
+> I will try to limit as much as possible modifying existing functions
-> and/or function parameters, but at the moment this cannot be excluded.
+> and/or function parameters, but at the moment it cannot be excluded.
 > My apologies for this.

 ## Example